 Is there an age limit for a student transferring tuition?

-There is no age limit for a student transferring tuition to a parent, grandparent, spouse, or common-law partner.
+No, there is no age limit for a student transferring tuition.

-- How do I transfer my unused tuition credits to a parent or spouse?
+- How do I transfer my unused tuition credits to someone else?

-- How do I enter tuition transferred from a spouse or child?
+- How do I enter tuition transferred from my spouse or child?

 - Frequently asked questions about tuition and education amounts

-- Transferring and carrying forward amounts (CRA description and example)
+- Transferring and carrying forward amounts (source: CRA)